-The second panels in Figures 1A-C display the separate measurements of the jump components (again in standard deviation form) based on the truncated estimator in equation (8).9 As is evident from the figures, many of the largest realized volatilities are directly associated with jumps in the underlying price process.
-Some of the largest jumps in the DM/\$ market occurred during the earlier 1986-88 part of the sample, while the size of the jumps for the S&P500 has increased significantly over the most recent 2001-02 two-year period.
-Meanwhile, the size of the jumps in the T-Bond market seem to be much more evenly distributed throughout the sample.
+in standard deviation form) based on the truncated estimator in equation (8).
+As is evident from the figures, many of the largest realized volatilities are directly associated with jumps in the underlying price process.
+Some of the largest jumps in the DM/\$ market occurred during the earlier 1986-88 part of the sample, while the size of the jumps for the S&P500 has increased significantly over the most recent 2001-02 period.
+In contrast, the size of the jumps in the T-Bond market seem to be much more evenly distributed throughout the sample.
 Overall, both the size and occurrence of jumps appear to be much more predictable for the S&P500 than for the other two markets.

-These visual observations are readily confirmed by the standard Ljung-Box portmanteau statistics for up to tenth order serial correlation in the J_t , $J_t^{1/2}$, and $log(J_t+1)$ series reported in the last three columns in Tables 1A-C. It is noteworthy that although the Ljung-Box statistics for the jumps are generally significant at conventional significance levels (especially for the jumps expressed in standard deviation or logarithmic form), the actual values are markedly lower than the corresponding test statistics for the realized volatility series reported in the first three columns.
-This indicates decidedly less own dynamic predictable dependencies in the portion of the overall quadratic variation originating from the discontinuous sample path price process compared to the dynamic dependencies in the continuous sample path price movements.
-The numbers in the table also indicate that the jumps are relatively least important for the DM/\$ market, with the mean of the J_t series accounting for 0.072 of the mean of RV_t , while the same ratios for the S&P500 and T-bond markets equal 0.144 and 0.126, respectively.
+These visual observations are readily confirmed by the standard Ljung-Box portmanteau statistics for up to tenth order serial correlation in the $J_t$ , $J_t^{1/2}$ , and $log(J_t+1)$ series reported in the last three columns in Tables 1A-C. It is noteworthy that although the Ljung-Box statistics for the jumps are generally significant at conventional significance levels (especially for the jumps expressed in standard deviation or logarithmic form), the actual values are markedly lower than the corresponding test statistics for the realized volatility series reported in the first three columns.
+This indicates decidedly less own dynamic dependence in the portion of the overall quadratic variation originating from the discontinuous sample path price process compared to the dynamic dependence in the continuous sample path price movements.
+The numbers in the table also indicate that the jumps are relatively least important for the DM/\$ market, with the mean of the $J_t$ series accounting for 0.072 of the mean of $RV_t$ , while the same ratios for the S&P500 and T-bond markets equal 0.144 and 0.126, respectively.